Buccinidae: Description

 The female whelk lays spongy egg capsules with hundreds of eggs.
 These form round clusters or a tower-shaped masses.
 Only about 10% of these eggs hatch.
 The larvae then feed on the rest of the eggs that have not yet hatched.

 The flesh of the common northern whelk, Buccinum undatum, is much appreciated by connoisseurs as a food item, but its consumption is currently somewhat in decline.

 The empty shell of a whelk is often used by the hermit crab to make its home.

 Taxonomy

-According to the taxonomy of the Gastropoda by Bouchet & Rocroi (2005), the family Buccinidae consists of six subfamilies:
+According to the taxonomy of the Gastropoda by Bouchet & Rocroi (2005), followed by the revision in 2022 by Kantor, Y.I., Fedosov, A.E., Kosyan, A.R., Puillandre, N., Sorokin, P.A., Kano, Y., Clark, R. N. & Bouchet, P.,the family Buccinidae consists of six subfamilies: